aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EPUB to OTT" h2="Render EPUB to OTT within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EPUB to OTT</h2>

+The OpenType font format (OTT) is a popular font format used by many applications and operating systems.
+It is a cross-platform format that is supported by Windows, Mac, and Linux.
+OTT fonts are also widely used in web design and digital publishing.
+As such, it is important for developers to be able to convert EPUB files to OTT format.

+EPUB is a popular file format for digital books and documents.
+It is an open standard format that is supported by many e-book readers and other applications.
+However, EPUB files are not compatible with all applications and operating systems.
+As such, it is important to be able to convert EPUB files to other formats, such as OTT.

+<h2>How Aspose.Total Helps for EPUB to OTT Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert EPUB to OTT in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert EPUB file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to OTT.
+Aspose.Total for C++ is a comprehensive file format automation library that allows C++ developers to easily convert EPUB to OTT in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert EPUB file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to OTT.

+Aspose.PDF for C++ is a powerful PDF manipulation library that allows developers to easily create, edit, and convert PDF documents.
+It supports a wide range of features, including text extraction, document conversion, and image manipulation.
+Aspose.Words for C++ is a powerful Word document processing library that allows developers to easily create, edit, and convert Word documents.
+It supports a wide range of features, including text extraction, document conversion, and image manipulation.

+By using Aspose.Total for C++, developers can easily convert EPUB to OTT in two simple steps.
+This makes it easy for developers to create applications that can read and write EPUB and OTT files.
+Aspose.Total for C++ is a comprehensive file format automation library that makes it easy for developers to create applications that can read and write a wide range of file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}